Justin-Morrow/Portfolio_JM/README.md

 ## Description

-The project is an assignment that asks for the web developer to create a website to showcasing portfolio projects of the full stack engineer.
+The project is an assignment that asks the web developer to create a website to showcase portfolio projects.

 ## Installation